morepath/morepath/doc/templates.rst

 * ``extension`` is the file extension.
 When you refer to a template with a particular extension, this template engine is used.

+* The function decorated by :meth:`morepath.App.template_loader` gets two arguments: directories to look in for templates (earliest in the list first), and Morepath settings from which template engine settings can be extracted.

-* The decorated function gets three arguments:
+* The function decorated by :meth:`morepath.App.template_render`
+  gets three arguments:

+  * ``loader``: the loader constructed by the ``template_loader`` directive.

-  * ``path``: the absolute path to the template file to load.
+  * ``name``: the name of the template to create a render function for.

-  * the ``original_render`` function as passed into the view decorator, so ``render_html`` for instance.
-It takes the content to render and the request and returns a webob response object.
+  * The ``original_render`` function as passed into the view decorator, so ``render_html`` for instance.
+It takes the content to render and the request and returns a webob response object. then passed along to Chameleon.

-  * App settings.
-This can contain useful information to configure the template engine.

-* The decorated function takes the configuration dictionary from a special setting section for Chameleon called ``chameleon``, which is then passed along to Chameleon.

-* The decorated function needs to return a ``render`` function which takes the content to render (output from view function) and the request as arguments.
+  The decorated function needs to return a ``render`` function which takes the content to render (output from view function) and the request as arguments.